 Miracle drink of the year: celery juice!
 Who hasn’t seen somebody post about drinking this so-called magic concoction every day?
 These posts are all over Instagram, and I’ve just got to the bottom of it.
 I mean, does drinking liters of celery make a difference to your well-being?
 It’s amazing how such an average, nothing-special vegetable can make it to the top of the ranks on social media in such a short space of time.
 Maybe there is some truth in it.

-Are any of you familiar with common hash tags like #healing, #miracle, and #foodasmedicine?
+Are any of you familiar with common hashtags like #healing, #miracle, and #foodasmedicine?
 Reports state that this new health obsession on Instagram has got everyone believing that celery juice is the fountain of youth.
-Not only this but that it’s also a miracle cure for cancer.
-To be honest, the vegetable doesn’t exactly have the greatest taste and it’s nothing more than an old fashioned vegetable.
+Not only this but it’s also a miracle cure for cancer.
+To be honest, the vegetable doesn’t exactly have the greatest taste, and it’s nothing more than an old-fashioned vegetable.
 Yet there’s this massive hype about it being a miracle drink once it’s been juiced up.
 So there’s got to be some truth to the hype, right?

 In fact, I was never really a fan of celery until I started reading about its many health benefits.
 And even then, I still don’t love it, but I’ll eat it.
 Amazing how easily we are influenced.
 Ironically, even qualified dieticians and nutritionists have never really emphasized celery as the food you should be eating – which is why it’s questionable as to why people are embracing it so much now.

 Celery Juice: Miracle Drink Or Not?

 I’ve never really thought much about the vegetable except for the times I need to add some substance to a vegetable soup or require a low-calorie snack.
 However, the world is raving about its positive effects on their bodies, and they’re drinking it daily.
 So, what am I missing?
 There’s no doubt that celery is good for you, but is it really life-changing?